Naaikho/spendless-core/README.md

-# Spendless Tool server
+# Spendless Core

-This is the server for Spendless flp parser.
-It is a simple API that allows you to parse a flp file and get the data in a JSON format.
+This is the core program of SpendLess using for parse and edit music projects files and allow SpendLess to read the json content in temp file.